ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 `Geo_Auth_Rec .
 Continent_Ocean VARCHAR(50) not null`

 All records in Higher Geography have a value in this field.
-A record with the value "no higher geography" is applied to specimens with no geographic data.
+A record with the value "no higher geography recorded" is applied to specimens with no geographic data.
 Western Russia is in Europe, eastern Russia is in Asia.
 Both are sometimes in Eurasia.